Forest certification recognition statement

 Duck Unlimited Canada: “Forest certification standards are one mechanism of demonstrating and measuring sustainable forest management.
 There are three internationally recognized forest certification standards in Canada: Canadian Standards Association (CSA), Forest Stewardship Council (FSC) and the Sustainable Forestry Initiative (SFI).
 Canada is a leader in forest certification and is ranked first in the world in total acres certified by third party audits and fifth in total percentage of forestland under certification.”
 (2012)

-Public Works and Government Services Canada: All wood in office furniture supplied under government-wide standing offers must originate from a forest certified under PEFC International (which includes SFI, CSA) or FSC International.
+Public Services and Procurement Canada: All wood in office furniture supplied under government-wide standing offers must originate from a forest certified under PEFC International (which includes SFI, CSA) or FSC International.
 Similarly, the Government of Canada’s environmental criteria for paper includes certification under the FSC, CSA, SFI and PEFC standards.

 https://www.tpsgc-pwgsc.gc.ca/app-acq/rccgmb-gofacm/mobilierexigences-furniturerequirements-eng.html https://www.tpsgc-pwgsc.gc.ca/app-acq/ae-gp/pceiee-epcti-eng.html